ultradaoto/hybrid-coach/skool.md

 # Skool.com Integration Documentation

 ## 🎯 Overview
 Automated member synchronization system for Ultra Skool and Vagus Skool communities using Playwright browser automation.
 This system crawls member data, extracts profiles, and maintains role-based access for the myultra.coach platform.
+Need to crawl skool Vagus and Ultra, use playwright to design a flow.

 ## 📋 Current Capabilities